-I had always wanted to host a Christmas Play Date, and as soon as my oldest got old enough to interact with others, I started the planning process. 🙂
+I had always wanted to host a Christmas Play Date, and as soon as my oldest was old enough to interact with others, I started the planning process. 🙂

 The Christmas play date consisted of sweets, treats, and a lot of fun!